astronomer/docs/learn/use-case-airflow-mlflow.md

 The predicted possum tail length values are converted to a dataframe and then plotted against the true tail lengths using matplotlib.
 The resulting graph offers a visual representation of how much variation of possum tail length can be explained by a linear regression model using the features in the dataset in this specific possum population of 104 animals.

 Congratulations!
-You ran a ML flow pipeline tracking model parameters and versions in MLflow using the MLflow Airflow provider.
+You ran a ML pipeline tracking model parameters and versions in MLflow using the MLflow Airflow provider.
 You can now use this pipeline as a template for your own MLflow projects.

 ## See also